mcneel/rhino.inside-revit/docs/pages/_en/beta/reference/known-issues.md

 There is a way to increase the number and detail of the error messages in {{ site.terms.rir }}.
 This is a good way to find a specific error that may lead to a solution.

 1. Please unzip [RhinoSDK-Messages.zip](https://aws1.discourse-cdn.com/mcneel/uploads/default/original/3X/6/3/6348e99914b9e66417720df74f4cc35ba3e31c6f.zip) and double-click on the file **Enable RhinoSDK Messages.reg**.
-Windows will ask if you want to modify registery.
+Windows will ask if you want to modify registry.
 Say yes
 2. Then run again {{ site.terms.rir }}
 3. A few message boxes should appear
 4. Please capture those messages using a screenshot tool (e.g. [ShareX](https://getsharex.com/) and send it to  [McNeel Technical Support](https://www.rhino3d.com/support)